AVEO Pharmaceuticals - So, About That Death Rattle

 So the decision on first-line therapy could potentially go either way here.

 But TIVO-1 showed another significant strength for tivozanib: tolerability.
 Compared with other TKIs, tivozanib is associated with a generally mild symptom profile, including a stark reduction in the risk of hand-foot syndrome and diarrhea.
-This makes the conduct and results of TiNivo even more prescient, since combination of immune checkpoint inhibitors and TKIs is not a slam dunk, most often due to safety concerns.
+This makes the conduct and results of TiNivo even more prescient, since the combination of immune checkpoint inhibitors and TKIs is not a slam dunk, most often due to safety concerns.

 By including a crossover assessment, however, TIVO-1 also supports the use of tivozanib in the relapsed disease setting.
 Patients who were refractory to sorafenib had a median progression-free survival of 11.0 months, which compares favorably with the METEOR study of cabozantinib (median PFS 9.1 months in patients who received prior sunitinib).

 So it seems plausible that AVEO could attack both the first-line and relapsed disease settings at the same time with the FDA.
-This would be huge coup, assuming they have the finances to reach the finish line...
+This would be a huge coup, assuming they have the finances to reach the finish line...

 Evolving financial outlook